-In consultation with the program advisor, the student designs a program (21 credits minimum) in light of educational background and vocational and research interests.
-Elective courses are available in a range of content areas, including, but not limited to: Christian formation, teaching foundations and processes, curriculum development, Christian higher education, and leadership and administration.
+In consultation with the program advisor, the student designs a program (15 credits minimum) in light of educational background and vocational and research interests.
+Elective courses are available in a range of two broad content areas, based on faculty expertise: Educational foundations and Christian formation and Christian higher education,

-In selecting a program of study, students may incorporate any electives offered (consult the two-year projected schedule of courses).
+In selecting a program of study, students may incorporate any electives offered (consult the projected schedule of courses).
 In addition, sufficient latitude in designing elective course assignments permits students to pursue a variety of research interests.
-Courses are usually offered on a rotating basis every two or three years.
+Elective courses are usually offered on a rotating basis every two or three years.

 After passing the Candidacy Examination, the student will enroll in TTDE 8960 (3 credits) for up to three semesters.
 A student must be enrolled during the semester of graduation.
 Students who require more time must receive approval to enroll in TTDE 8970 (3 credits).
 Dissertation students are considered full-time for a maximum of five semesters of TTDE 8960 only.